Make a difference in the challenge to confront global warming and prevent nuclear war and the development and use of nuclear weapons.

 - Renewable energy sources don't require burning fossil fuels and thus are much cleaner.
 They rely on sources that we can't deplete: sunshine, wind, water power, and temperature differentials.

 - PSR opposes the use of nuclear power to replace fossil fuels.
 It is too dangerous and creates wastes with carcinogenic toxicity that lasts for thousands of years.

 - The magnitude of the climate change threat requires bold national action.

-- As a health professional (or if you're not, as a PSR member), you are concerned about climate change.
+- Tell the EPA that as a health professional (or if you're not, as a PSR member), you are concerned about climate change.

 - You call on EPA to pass a strong, health-protective rule.